tmteam/NFun/Specs/Basics.md

 An expression is a description of calculating a value of some type.

 An expression is anything from
-- literal (discrete, numeric, or textual)
+- literal (discrete, ip, numeric, or textual)
 - variable
 - template text
 - function call